filiphric/how-to-steal-ai-job/slides.md

 [click]
 - CEO of Replit Amjad Masad said that you shouldn’t even learn to code
 - these claims are of course overblown, because these CEOs are trying to sell you something
+- you might be a bit annoyed by this
 - what annoys me personally, is that these claims have no actionable insight in them - ok you’re A.I. is going to write our code, now what?
 -->